freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)
 //subtitles with timestamps: use YouTube's Automatic Captions

-//foil is smoothed with nail file or sandpaper (?) and covered by food-grade white wax like the one from cheese or blu-tack / kneadable eraser for face (covered with airtight rubber balloon ?);
+//foil is smoothed with nail file or sandpaper (?) and covered by food-grade white wax like the one from cheese or blu-tack / kneadable eraser painted in CMYK (covered with airtight rubber balloon ?)
-make (wet or papier mache with starch + water for natural beings) paper models from depth maps with texture
-drawn or printed from pano thumbnails with large fov stitched together,
+make wet paper or cardboard models from depth map thumbnails with large fov for shadows
-embossed with cardboard and stylus / wire / foil / wax and painted in CMYK
 (https://streetviewpixels-pa.googleapis.com/v1/thumbnail?panoid=CCBWqYeljZnrtlJzJQaEGw&cb_client=maps_sv.tactile.gps&w=8192&h=4096&yaw=208.25&pitch=0&thumbfov=165)

 crossfade tracks in audacity among 5.1 channel speakers according to distance of source from them